Arthurrrro/comp3810sef-group9/README.md

 **Permission Notes:**
 - **Manager**: Can perform all CRUD operations on all modules
-- **Staff/Warehouse**: Can create/read/update inventory, deliveries, and borrows; limited staff management
+- **Staff**: Can create/read/update inventory, deliveries, and borrows; limited staff management
 - **Shop**: Can only read inventory and create borrow requests

 ---